thedoggybrad/getdatetime/README.md

 <br>
 1.)
 It gets your current date and time via JavaScript.
 <br>
 2.)
-It syncs the current date and time via JavaScript.
+It sync the current date and time via JavaScript.
 <br>
 <br>
 <br>